unmasked213/Misc-Scripts/python/Duplicate image detection V2/README.md

    - Navigation buttons to browse through different duplicate groups
 6. When ready, click **"Delete Selected Files"**
 7. Files are safely moved to `_dupes` folder - review them before permanently deleting

-**That's it!** The entire process happens in one window with no need to switch between programs or run multiple scripts.

 ### The Advanced Way (Command Line):